survivejs/site/pages/blog/151-summer-2018-events.md

 ## Conclusion

 The Summer is shaping up nicely and more events might come up.
-It's likely we'll organize local events especially in the context of [ReactVienna](https://www.meetup.com/ReactVienna/).
+It's likely we'll organize local events especially in the context of [React Vienna](https://www.meetup.com/ReactVienna/).